ERIKA KULNYS Profile Article on Filly.ca

 What are some of the struggles you’ve endured being a female songwriter?
 I know in the past my band Oh, Beautiful!
 Majestic!
 Eagle!
 We’ve been given guff from our male counterparts for being an all girl ensemble.
 What’s your take on sexism in music?

 I met a man recently at a Shambhala Training and ended up telling him my entire life story at the coffee break, needless to say I missed some much needed cushion time!
 I told him of recent events in my life, such as being raped by a close friend in Venezuela, being gay-bashed and verbally assaulted by a crazy Australian man in Jamaica, and almost being gang-raped (see Lago Atitlan poem on my website) when I was eleven and living in Guatemala.
 All these experiences have shaped my perception of what it is to be female musician in a male-dominated industry.
 My Buddhist friend took a deep breath after hearing my story, and said, “You, my dear, are a survivor.”
 His words really rang true to me.
 I have survived much in my life, and have also been incredibly privileged and lucky.
 I believe it is important not only for women, but for men, to combat sexism.
 First in their personal lives, and then in the public arena, and specifically in the world of music.
 I appreciate men who take action and address sexism in their songs and in the way they interact with women.
 The three men I work with, Adam Tagliamonte, Ryan Kotler, and Nicolas Veltmeyer are all EXTREMELY respectful of women, gender and sexuality differences, and actively support me in my personal mission to dismantle sterotypes and blow people out of their racist, sexist, capitalist shells by singing for peace and love.
 Being a woman travelling the world to study political folk music was no easy task.
-I was assaulted daily, and when I tried to learn reggae in Jamaica, all the men expected sex in return.
+I was assaulted, and when I tried to learn reggae in Jamaica, many men expected sex in return.
 When I recorded with an all-male revolutionary band in Venezuela, they took me for granted and never even gave me a copy of the CD we recorded.
 When I went to India to study folk musics, I was so aggressively assaulted by men that I became scared to leave the house and eventually returned to Canada.
 Living as a woman musician, or even just a woman, is not easy.
-It takes courage, persistence, diligence, and a committment not to give up.
+It takes courage, persistence, diligence, and a commitment not to give up.
 That’s one thing I am blessed with: persistence.
 It has its downfalls, but in terms of working for social justice, battling prejudice, and making peace, it is definitely an asset to my life.

 Who are your musical and literary influences?